pwall567/log-front/README.md

 This is an attempt to solve a long-standing problem in the creation of utility libraries:
 - the library wishes to make use of logging
+- the library wishes to have its own logging integrated with the logging output by the overall project
 - the library will be only a part of any project that makes use of it, and cannot dictate the form of logging used in the project as a whole
-- the library should not bring in transitive dependencies that may not be used, and may conflict with other logging mechanisms
+- the library must not bring in transitive dependencies that may cause conflicts, or that may cause conditional loading to make incorrect assumptions about the form of logging in use
+- the library must be simple to integrate, and must not require `<exclusions>` (Maven) or `exclude` (Gradle) to avoid incorrect dependency usage

 This library provides a simple logging API that may be used by a library.
 The default behaviour is to use reflection to find the `slf4j` classes in the classpath &ndash; if they are found all